Identify, monitor, and execute timely account expansions with real-time reports and indicators.

 Delight is an emotion that one would want to experience more than once.
 So, there’s a fair chance that your customers would come to you each time with an expectation when you make delight a habit.
 But, what matters is that they come back to you, which means an increased lifetime value and enhanced customer stickiness.

-Consistency, Empathy, empowered customer-facing employees, personalized experience, etc. are key factors that get you ahead in terms of customer delight.
+A delighted customer is less likely to go to a competitor as against a satisfied customer.
+Consistency, Empathy, empowered customer-facing employees, personalized experience etc. are key factors that get you ahead in terms of customer delight.
 Satisfaction is a thing of the past, whereas delight is here to stay & grow.

 Closely tracking your customer behavior allows you to send out personalized messaging around the customer’s existing status.
 These kinds of engagements enhance the practicalities of following your product plan.
 Not only that, but it also prepares the customer for the next phase of their customer journey.
 Proactive, personalized messaging helps to connect well.
 When sprinkled with a personal touch, takes them through customer delight and customer satisfaction.

-Managing all your customers manually could be consuming your time, patience, and energy too.
+Managing all your customers manually could be consuming your time, patience and energy too.
 Further, there is no guarantee that you get your desired results.
 Hence, providing your team with the right customer success platform is crucial and can garner stellar performance.
-For instance, Smartkarrot.com allows you to closely monitor the customer health score, without demanding any intensive high-touch resources.
+You will find many platforms online which will allow you to closely monitor the health of your customers, without demanding any intensive high-touch resources.

 For example, recognizing low usage of a particular feature can help you determine when and how to increase your outreach and training.
 You can segment your outreach to reach the customer most in need of resource documentation to get started, an interactive webinar, or best practice refreshers.

 The sentiment is intrinsically linked to a customer’s engagement with a product or brand, be it a purchase, an online review, or a mention on social media.
-Many customer delight examples prove that there is always an emotional aspect connect to their actions.
-If you listen to your customers, you will learn to be more aware of what they want and need.
+Many customer delight examples prove that there is always an emotional aspect connected to their actions.
+In fact, statistics back that up.
+Satisfied customers are 80% more likely than unsatisfied customers to renew their policies.
+So, if you listen to your customers, you will learn to be more aware of what they want and need.
 This way, you can cater to them more effectively to ensure customer satisfaction and company growth.